brooklynrail/brooklynrail-platform/content/events/2020/07/julie-mehretu-paul-pfeiffer-and-lawrence-chau-with-phong-bui.md

 ---
 title: Julie Mehretu, Paul Pfeiffer, and Lawrence Chua with Phong Bui
-summary: Julie Mehretu, Paul Pfeiffer, and Lawrence Chua will discuss their work and the ongoing programs of Denniston Hill with Phong Bui of the Brooklyn Rail.
+summary: Julie Mehretu, Paul Pfeiffer, and Lawrence Chua will discuss their work and the ongoing programs of Denniston Hill with Rail publisher, Phong Bui.
   We'll conclude with a poetry reading from Vanessa Jimenez Gabb.
 date: 2020-07-06 13:00:00 -0500
 end_date: 2020-07-06 14:00:00 -0500
 series: 79